 The City wishes to revisit and review the improvements that were proposed previously for phases two and three and develop a new plan that is in line with current requirements.
-The objective of this project is to develop a master plan update that takes into consideration the site’s current usage and changes to the surrounding area.
+The objective of this project is to develop a facility expansion plan update that takes into consideration the site’s current usage and changes to the surrounding area.
 Extensive public engagement will help inform the planning, design and development of a facility that reflects community sentiment.

-The master plan may include the following:
+The facility expansion plan may include the following:

 - Analysis of existing site conditions

 - Assessment of programming needs and/or support facilities

 - Analysis of existing transportation system and parking outcomes

 - Other pertinent considerations based on community feedback

 - Design concepts, recommendations, and strategies based on solicited feedback